victronenergy/dynamic-ess/README.md

+# Dynamic ESS
+A node-red flow that uses VRM forecasting and algorithm to optimize when to sell, buy and hold the grid to zero.

 Note:
-- By default VRM sites are not able to use this node.
-Victron Energy needs to activate solar data retrieval for your VRM site first.
+- To use this code, your installtion on VRM needs to be enabled for a beta group.
+Until that is done an Error 500 will be shown.
 - This is a POC/beta node.
 In the future this node will become obsolete as the functionality will move directly into VRM.

+## Flow screenshot

 ![Dynamic ESS](doc/img/dynamic-ess-flow.png)